 The HANGMANPICS list has 7 ASCII art strings.
 So when len(missedLetters) equals 6, you know the player has lost because the hangman picture will be finished.
 Remember, HANGMANPICS is the first item in the list, and HANGMANPICS is the last one.

 So, when the length of the missedLetters string is equal to len(HANGMANPICS) - 1 (that is, 6), the player has run out of guesses.
-Line 136 prints the secret word and line 137 sets the gameIsDone variable is set to True.
+Line 136 prints the secret word and line 137 sets the gameIsDone variable to True.

 If the player won or lost after guessing their letter, the game should ask the player if they want to play again.
 The playAgain() function handles getting a yes or no from the player, so it is called on line 141.